Not All Food Tastes The Same

-When you think of food, you're probably thinking about your favourites like pizza, pasta, or cake.
+When you think of food, you're probably thinking about your favorites like pizza, pasta, or cake.
 But what about the ones you hate?
-What are some foods out there that you absolutely despise and REFUSE to put in your mouth?
-Well, seems like there's a consensus around the world because below, you'll find the top 40 most commonly hated foods.
+What are some foods out there that you absolutely despise and refuse to put in your mouth?
+Well, seems like there's a general consensus around the world because below, you'll find the top 40 most commonly hated foods.

 1. Durian